Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/Get-ScanStatus.md

         2280    78478187     Microsoft.InformationProtection.Scanner.ScanSummaryData    {​​​​​​{​​​​​​ Path = C:\temp, Status = Scanning }​​​​​​
 ```

 This output shows only a single repository.
-In cases of multiple repositories, each one will be listed separately.
+In cases of multiple repositories, each one is listed separately.

 ### Example 3: Use the NodesInfo variable to get details about the scanning status on each node

 ```powershell
 PS C:\> Get-ScanStatus